jamargoochIT/azure-osticket/README.md

 ![image](https://github.com/user-attachments/assets/7958cb30-443a-45f9-84e9-b6a28897c768)

 Now we’ll scroll down to the next section to the remaining fields we need to fill out:
 - Size – Here, we’ll choose Standard_E2s_v3 – 2 vcpus, 16GiB memory.
-This is basically going to affect the speed of the virtual machine, having 2 virtual CPUs with 16 Gigabytes of memory will be fine for what we’re going to need it for.
+This is basically going to affect the speed of the virtual machine; having 2 virtual CPUs with 16 Gigabytes of memory will be fine for what we’re going to need it for.
 - Username – You can type what you want here and for the passwords.
 - Password
 - Confirm Password